solana-foundation/developer-content/content/courses/solana-pay/solana-pay.md

 objectives:
   - Use the Solana Pay specification to build payment requests and initiate transactions using URLs encoded as QR codes
-  - Use the `@solana/pay` library to help with the creation of Solana Pay transaction requests
+  - Use the `@solana/pay` library to assist in creating Solana Pay transaction requests
-  - Partially sign transactions and implement transaction gating based on certain conditions
+  - Partially sign transactions and implement transaction gating based on specific conditions
 description:
   "How to create Solana Pay payment requests using links and QR codes."
 ---